 Thinking about becoming a school administrator?
-Much like becoming a teacher, school administrators are individuals who care deeply about the success of their students, schools, and community.
-If the educational administration of a school is well-organized, effectiveness and collaboration will shine in all aspects of the school, from the environment to staff satisfaction.
-While becoming a school administrator is by no means an easy task, for the right person, it can prove to be an incredibly filling career path.
+Much like becoming a teacher, school administrators are individuals who care about the success of their students, schools, and community.
+If the educational administration of a school is well-organized, effectiveness and collaboration will have the opportunity to shine in all aspects of the school, from the environment to staff satisfaction.
+While becoming a school administrator is by no means an easy task, for the right person, it can prove to be an incredibly fulfilling career path.

 It is the responsibility of education administrators to organize, manage, and set actionable goals for both public and private schools.
 School administrators will work with students, teachers, staff, superintendents, and even political figures to adequately manage all of the school's agendas and resources.
-In most cases, before becoming a school administrator, previous teaching experience is required.
-In addition, administrative roles like the head dean frequently do not receive school year breaks, as they spend the summer preparing for the coming school year.
+In most cases, before becoming an educational administrator, previous teaching experience is required.
+In addition, administrative roles like the head dean frequently do not receive school year breaks, as they spend the summer preparing for the coming school year.1

 School Administrator Responsibilities

 Want to become a school administrator?
 Before we look into the school administrator job description, first, we recommend familiarizing what school administration is and the responsibilities that come with this career path in education.
-The title of the administrator covers several jobs within the school system.
+The administrative position covers several jobs within the school system.
 From school principals to student affairs administration, the career path you choose to pursue dramatically influences the overall job responsibilities.

 However, there are some school administrator responsibilities that nearly all positions share.
 When working in a supervisory role, you will likely work in a school setting.
 Though administrators do not work as teachers, they do support students, assist staff, communicate with parents, develop school curriculum, and more.
-Because a school administrator deals with several people daily, the candidate must be a great communicator.
-Compassion, interpersonal communication, leadership, and knowledge of school policies are all crucial skills that public and private school administrators alike may find helpful in their role.
+Because an education administrator deals with several people daily, the candidate must be a great communicator.
+Compassion, interpersonal communication, educational leadership, and knowledge of school policies are all crucial skills that public and private school administrators alike may find helpful in their role.

-No matter what educational institution one finds themselves in, schooling is an intricate system, and it takes a well-organized, motivated individual to make beneficial changes within it.
-Knowledge of the school system and how it works is often why the elected administrative candidates are those who have years of prior teaching experience as well as a postgraduate degree.
+No matter what educational institution one finds themselves in, schooling is an intricate system, and it typically takes a well-organized, motivated individual to drive beneficial changes within it.
+Knowledge of the school administration and system, and how it works is often why the elected administrative candidates are oftentime those who have years of prior teaching experience as well as a postgraduate degree.

 School Administrator Requirements